JureSeselj/kiteboarding-club/README.md

 ## User Stories
 * As a user, I want to know that the school is well established.
-* As a user, I want the website to give me information about what is involved in kiteboarding.
+* As a user, I want the website to give me information about what is involved in kiteboarding and paddle boarding.
-* As a user, I want to be able to easily contact the school.
+* As a user, I want to be able to easily contact the club.
-* As a user, I want to be able to make contact with the school via several different methods, i.e. social media.
+* As a user, I want to be able to make contact with the club via several different methods, i.e. social media.
 * As a user, I want to be able to easily navigate through the website.
-* As a user, I want to know where the school is based.
+* As a user, I want to know where the club is based.
 * As a user, I want to know what events are taking place.

 ## Site owners Goals
-* Promote the kiteboarding school.
+* Promote the kiteboarding club.
 * Increase the number of members.
 * Increase rankings on search engines.

 ### Requirements
 * Easy to navigate on various screen sizes.
 * Clear information on the services provided.
-* Keep the user interested with small bits of information to make them want to engage with the school.
+* Keep the user interested with small bits of information to make them want to engage with the club.
-* Simple methods of contacting the school.
+* Simple methods of contacting the club.
 * Visually inviting so users do not leave.

 ### Expectations